top of page

 Welcome to your new job as a restaurant Food Runner at the Old Capitol Grill and Smokehouse!
 Here's a quick step-by-step tutorial on how to do your job...
 Step one: Rotate and transfer plates from the food line to the correct tables, all the while checking the quality of each item.
 Step two: Ensure each customer has the correct entrees, sides, condiments, silverware, and that they are satisfied with their order.
 Step three: Communicate!
 Work together with your teammates to get the next set of plates moving, constantly maintaining quality service.
 Don't forget!
 Customers MUST come first.

-Throughout the past few years, as I've been developing my set of professional soft skills, I've come to understand all there is to the food service industry.
+Throughout the past few years, as I've been developing my professional skills, I've come to understand how much the food service industry has helped with that.
 Serving paying customers is NOT one of those jobs where you can pop in some AirPods and call it a day.
-Every day I show up, I'm constantly assisting guests, analyzing time-based situations, and making strategic decisions based on what I deem adequate.
-Not only am I constantly utilizing my problem-solving skills, but working with a unique set of individuals, I've found that my ability to professionally communicate with others has drastically improved.
-Additionally, by learning the menu and happy hour specials down to every minute detail, I find myself in a position where I can recommend one of our dishes to just about anyone.
-These soft skills, in addition to the knowledge I've gained working in a professional environment, are the things that I value most from my time at Old Capitol Grill and Smokehouse.
+Every day I show up, I'm constantly assisting guests, analyzing time-based situations, and making strategic decisions.
+Not only am I utilizing my problem-solving skills, but I am also working with a unique set of individuals and I've found that my ability to communicate with others professionally has drastically improved.
+Additionally, by learning the menu and happy hour specials down to every detail, I find myself in a position where I can recommend one of our dishes to almost anyone.
+These skills, in addition to the knowledge I've gained being in a variety of professional environments, are the things that I value most from my time at Old Capitol Grill and Smokehouse.
 I find myself building a core part of who I am as a person that will pay off later in life.

 Greeley-Greeley-Stampede-carnival-exterior_9096A23C-B7F0-FCAF-0B0CC39EEEBC7450-90968139e2a